-It took awhile for the PUBG-clones to roll out monetisation, which main focus is on their single permanent gacha.
-Expanding the amount of content in the games would go hand in hand in increasing the number of different gachas the games could have.
+It took a while for the PUBG-clones to roll out monetization, which main focus is on their single permanent gacha.
+Expanding the amount of content in the games would go hand in hand with increasing the number of different gachas the games could have.
 For example, those material items or characters could easily have their own gacha pools.

 Give Players Reasons to Come Back